-The Department of Fine Arts (Studio Arts beginning July 1, 2017) nurtures creative expression.
+The Program of Fine Arts (Studio Arts beginning July 1, 2017) nurtures creative expression.
 We challenge our students to think beyond the classroom, to interpret the arts within a broader visual culture, treating the classroom as a testing ground for their ideas.

 The Corcoran School of the Arts & Design promotes a critical approach, which is grounded in both contemporary and historical concerns.
 Graduate students have a range of options for studying the visual and creative arts and for developing visual literacy, as well as critical, analytic and research skills.

 Engage with ancient and modern works to discover new meaning